Skip to main content

 Conservation And Sustainability

-Fire prevention dominates management priorities, with extensive firebreak networks, fire detection systems, and restrictions on access during high-risk periods protecting the recovering forest from a repeat of the devastating 1985 fires.
-Natural regeneration monitoring tracks the recovery of Mediterranean woodland communities, with particular attention to cork oak and other slow-growing species that require decades to reach maturity after fire.
+Fire prevention dominates management priorities, with extensive firebreak networks, fire detection systems, and restrictions on access during high-risk periods protecting the recovering forest — the area burned seriously in both 1985 and 1992, leaving very little original native forest remaining.
+[1] Natural regeneration monitoring tracks the recovery of Mediterranean woodland communities, with particular attention to cork oak and other slow-growing species that require decades to reach maturity after fire.
 Erosion control on steep slopes with thin soils addresses post-fire vulnerability, using native plantings and check dams to stabilize terrain during the decades required for full vegetation recovery.

 Visitor Ratings